Datapoint: Boom period: 1973-1980

 Despite the success of the 2200, the company lacked the finances and skills to manage its own production, and was hence quickly running out of cash.
 After Ray and Roche investigated and then dismissed selling the company, they agreed to a deal to gain an investment from TRW.
 However, after realising that his company would be competing with major customer IBM, the President of TRW pulled out of the deal, and renegotiated it as the purchase of overseas manufacturing rights.
 Combined with other institutional share sales, this raised the required $7M to finance the development of a new product.

 However, on investigative audit the new investors found that Datapoint's corporate accounts hid various holes and challenges.
 After forcing the resignation of the company's first chairman, San Antonio insurance salesman Gerald Mazur, they appointed Harold O'Kelley, who had an engineering background and had been a vice-president of the electronics firm Harris Corporation, and formally renamed the firm Datapoint.

 O'Kelley immediately realised that the TRW deal was fatally flawed.
 Effectively, it allowed TRW to manufacture outside North America, but then import the product and sell directly against Datapoint in North America.
 After renegotiations, O'Kelley and TRW agreed a new contract which allowed TRW to market the product outside North America, but not to manufacture it.
 He then raised an additional $8 million via a third Wall Street-backed public offering, with a plan to raise sales from $18M to $100M within five years.
 As a result, under the chairmanship of O'Kelley, between 1973 and 1981, revenues grew at a 40% pace, with sales surpassing $100M in 1977, reaching $450M by 1981.

 This growth was only enabled through the development of various products through the partnership between Ray, Roche, Poor and Pyle.
 These included Datashare, a concept that allowed many terminals to communicate with each other independent of a mainframe.
 In 1976, Datapoint introduced a machine that automatically routed outgoing telephone calls onto the cheapest available line, there by liberalising the US Telecoms market after the AT&T breakup.
 It then introduced telephone directory software and word processing programs, as well as electronic mail functions.

+Datapoint acquired pioneering hard disk drive manufacturer Data Disc in March 1977 for $2 million.